eduvpn/documentation/API.md

 application if not yet open.
 This allows the user to (manually) disconnect/connect again restoring the VPN and possibly renewing the authorization when e.g. the authorization was revoked.

-# TODO

-- the `default_gateway` (bool) field probably needs to be renamed still, maybe to `allow_all_traffic` or something.
-- talk about limits for the API, for example 1 user can only be online _n_ times.

-# Notes

-- we should probably rename the `/connect` call to `/setup` or `/register`, or something like this, as there is no actual connection taking place...
-- Clients will have to deal with the scenario that no IP address is available anymore for them, i.e. the `/connect` call fails
-- Clients will really need a check to verify the VPN connection is up, e.g. ping the remote peer address (gateway?) or simply by checking when the last handshake took place?
-- The certificate/public key will expire exactly at the moment the OAuth refresh and access token no longer work
-- when the computer goes to sleep you can just try to reconnect with the previously obtained configuration, no need to use the API, BUT if connecting doesn't work go back to the API
-- we need a flow diagram...
-- the application SHOULD show a "Renew" button, starting from >= 30 minutes after the OAuth authorization (using the browser) took place.
-The reason for this 30 minutes is that _browser_ sessions in the portal are valid for 30 minutes in eduVPN/Let's Connect! servers.
-Renewing before the user is forced to login again results in getting a session that expires at the exact same time as the previous one which is confusing to the user when they are trying out the "Renew" button